osg-htc/docs/docs/data/stashcache/install-cache.md

 - In addition to the cache allowing a VO in the `AllowedVOs` list, that VO must also allow the cache in its `AllowedCaches` list.
+  See the page on [getting your VO's data into StashCache](/data/stashcache/vo-data).
 - There must be an authenticated XRootD instance on the cache server.
 - There must be a `DN` attribute in the resource with the DN of the cert used by the authenticated XRootD instance.